-The fifth grade teachers are Mrs. Sivertsen and Mrs. Smith.
+The fifth grade teachers are Mrs. Sivertsen and Mrs. Preston.
 Each classroom teacher leads the instruction in academic subjects in her classroom.
 Reading and math specialists may also work with individuals or small groups of students when needed.

 Reading is taught in a whole-group, small group or one-to-one setting through novel studies.
 Critical reading skills are taught using the Visualizing-Verbalizing program and the STARS program.
 The Lindamood-Bell Seeing Stars program and SPIRE are used for phonics instruction.
 Comprehension skills are taught in the context of the novel studies and with other resources.
 All students receive reading fluency training with a reading specialist.

 The Megawords program is used for instruction in decoding and spelling.